AtomicNoggin/include/README.md

          // no effect on older browsers due to polyfill limitations
    cache: 'default' , //see fetch Request.cache documentation https://developer.mozilla.org/en-US/docs/Web/API/Request/cache
          // no effect on older browsers due to polyfill limitations
-   store: true|false, //store the file contents in localStorage, initilaizes to false
+   store: true|false, //store the file contents in localStorage, initializes to false
-   version: int, //refresh stored file if it's version is lower than this version. intializes to 0
+   version: int, //refresh stored file if it's version is lower than this version. initializes to 0
    expires: true|false|int, //whether or not to refresh stored files after a specified number of seconds.
-         // if true, defaults to 48 hours. initilaizes to true.
+         // if true, defaults to 48 hours. initializes to true.
  });
  ```
 You can also set type specific options.
 These will be override/inherit global default values at runtime.